The Literate Chef

 4. Add the garlic and mix.

-7. Let sit at room temperature for 1 to 2 hours.
+7. Let sit at room temperature for 1 to 2 hours, stir occasionally to combine the flavors.

 8. Serve with crusty Italian bread to sop up the juice after the tomatoes are eaten.